Guide to District 7450

 - Provide volunteers with supplies for Stories in the Parks during the summer.
 Schedule volunteers to meet in a local park to read to children and parents weekly.

-- Provide books to children whose parents visit the local food pantries.
+- Provide books to children at local food pantries.

 - Establish a literacy center in a local library where adults can study and meet tutors.